(in Polish) Przedmiot fakultatywny: Literatura młodzieżowa w regionie Europy Środkowo-Wschodniej 3224-PRZEDF92

 Learning outcomes

-Upon completion of the course, the graduate:
+Upon completing the course, the student is able to:

 Assessment criteria

-The final grade is based on:
+The final grade is composed of:

 Grading system: